 When you sign in, you are automatically directed to the simplified UI.

-To navigate to setup tasks and different application work areas in the desktop UI, you click the Navigator icon and make a selection from the menu.
+To navigate to additional setup asks and different application work areas in the desktop UI, you click the Navigator icon and make a selection from the Navigator.

 The Navigator shows all of the application work areas that are available to you based on the permissions assigned to you, rather than on the features you have purchased.
 Because a setup user has a broad range of permissions assigned, not all of the selections are applicable to your setup.